Healthdirect Free Australian health advice you can count on.

 Wear sunglasses with good UV protection and a sun hat.

-UV light can lead to cataracts and an eye disease called age-related macular degeneration.
+Too much UV light can lead to cataracts and an eye disease called age-related macular degeneration.

-How can I avoid eye infections?
+How can I prevent eye infections?

-Avoid touching your eyes with dirty hands.
-This will reduce the risk of you getting an infection.
-It’s a good idea to wash your hands with warm soapy water before and after touching your eyes.
+It's a good idea to always wash your hands with warm soapy water before and after touching your eyes.

 Try to avoid rubbing or scratching your eyes as this can also lead to an infection.